Lisa (rapper)

-In September 2021, Lisa released her debut single album Lalisa, which made her the first female artist to sell 736,000 copies of an album in its first week in South Korea.
-The music video for its lead single is the most-viewed music video in the first 24 hours on YouTube by a solo artist, while the album's viral second single "Money" became the first song by a K-pop solo artist to reach one billion streams on Spotify; both songs charted in the top ten of the Billboard Global 200.
-In 2024, Lisa established her own management company named Lloud, signed with RCA Records, and achieved her first number-one single on the Billboard Global Excl.
-US with "Rockstar", the lead single of her debut studio album Alter Ego (2025).
-The album debuted in the top ten of the US Billboard 200 and spawned two number-one songs on the Official Thailand Chart, "Born Again" and "Dream".
+In September 2021, Lisa released her debut single album Lalisa, which made her the first female artist to sell 736,000 copies of an album in its first week in South Korea and spawned the Billboard Global 200 top-ten singles "Lalisa" and "Money".
+The music video for "Lalisa" is the most-viewed in the first 24 hours on YouTube by a solo artist, while "Money" became the first song by a K-pop solo artist to reach one billion streams on Spotify.
+In 2024, Lisa established her own management company named Lloud and signed with RCA Records.
+She reached number one on the Billboard Global Excl.
+US with "Rockstar", the lead single from her debut studio album Alter Ego (2025).
+The album debuted in the top ten of the US Billboard 200 and included the Official Thailand Chart number-one songs "Born Again" and "Dream".

-Outside of music, Lisa made her acting debut in 2025 in the HBO television series The White Lotus.
-Her accolades include nine Guinness World Records, a Gaon Chart Music Award, a Mnet Asian Music Award, three MTV Europe Music Awards, and three MTV Video Music Awards; she became the first K-pop soloist to win at the latter two award ceremonies.
+Outside of music, Lisa made her acting debut in 2025 in the third season of the HBO television series The White Lotus.
+Her accolades include nine Guinness World Records, a Mnet Asian Music Award, three MTV Europe Music Awards, and three MTV Video Music Awards; she became the first K-pop soloist to win at the latter two award ceremonies.
 Lisa was honored as a cultural ambassador leader by Thailand's Ministry of Culture and was acknowledged by Prime Minister Prayut Chan-o-cha for her contributions to spreading Thai culture globally.
-She is the most-followed K-pop artist on Instagram and has been recognized for her role in fashion as a global ambassador for Celine, Bulgari, and Louis Vuitton.
+She was inducted into the Asian Hall of Fame in 2023 and has appeared on the Forbes Korea Power Celebrity 40 (2025–2026).
+In addition to being the most-followed K-pop artist on Instagram, Lisa has been recognized for her influence in fashion as a global ambassador for Celine, Bulgari, and Louis Vuitton.

 Life and career

 1997–2010: Early life and education

 Lisa was born Pranpriya Manobal on March 27, 1997, in Buriram province, Thailand, and later legally changed her name to Lalisa, meaning "the one being praised", at the advice of a fortune teller for prosperity.
-An only child, she was raised by her Thai mother, Chitthip Brüschweiler, and her Swiss stepfather, chef Marco Brüschweiler.
+An only child, she was raised by her Thai Buddhist mother, Chitthip Brüschweiler, and her Swiss stepfather, chef Marco Brüschweiler.
 Lisa completed secondary education at Praphamontree School I and II.
 She is multilingual; along with her native Thai, she speaks fluent Korean and English, as well as basic Japanese and Chinese.

 After enrolling in dance classes at the age of four, she began competing regularly in contests, including in To Be Number One, and joined the eleven-member dance crew We Zaa Cool alongside BamBam of Got7.
 In September 2009, the crew entered the LG Entertainment Million Dream Sanan World competition broadcast on Channel 9 and won the Special Team Award.
 Lisa also participated as a school representative in the singing contest Top 3 Good Morals of Thailand, hosted by the Moral Promotion Center in early 2009, finishing as the runner-up.